 "The fjord city of Trondheim, located just sixty miles south of the Arctic Circle, is home to world’s most northerly 'grand hotel' – and WEILL’s most northerly client."

-First opened in 1870 to welcome aristocratic Britons in search of the world’s best salmon fishing, Trondheim’s Britannia Hotel will reopen on April 1, 2019 after a multi-year $160 million-dollar renovation.
+First opened in 1870 to welcome aristocratic Britons in search of the world’s best salmon fishing, Trondheim’s Britannia Hotel reopened on April 1, 2019 after a multi-year $160 million-dollar renovation.
 The striking domed white building has welcomed distinguished guests from presidents to Nobel Prize winners, to Queen Elizabeth II and the Duke of Edinburgh, to Beyoncé and Jay-Z.

 The Britannia is a celebration of cutting-edge Norwegian and Scandinavian design and artworks.
 Beds are by the celebrated Swedish handmade bedmaker, Hästens.
 Bathrooms are a feast of Carrara marble.